waltligon/orangefs/doc/intro.md

 file system as well.
 Supporting multiple networking technologies, and supporting them *efficiently* is key.

 Likewise many different storage technologies are now available.
-We're still getting our feet wet in this area, but it is clear that some flexibility on this front will pay off in terms of our ability to leverage new technologies as they appear.
-In the mean time we are certainly going to leverage database technologies for metadata storage -- that just makes good sense.
+We’re still getting our feet wet in this area, but it is clear that some flexibility on this front will pay off in terms of our ability to leverage new technologies as they appear.
+In the mean time we are certainly going to leverage database technologies for metadata storage – that just makes good sense.

 In PVFS2 the Buffered Messaging Interface (BMI) and the Trove storage interface provide APIs to network and storage technologies respectively.